 Talk with your doctor about taking a medication to treat or prevent bone problems while you’re taking Faslodex.

-Can Faslodex be used by men with breast cancer?
+Can Faslodex be used by males with breast cancer?

-No, Faslodex is not approved for use in men with breast cancer.
-It’s not known if Faslodex is safe and effective for men with breast cancer because it hasn’t been studied in men.
+No, the Food and Drug Administration (FDA) has not approved Faslodex for use in males with breast cancer.
+It’s not known whether Faslodex is safe and effective for males with breast cancer because it hasn’t been studied in males.

-Approved treatments for men with breast cancer include tamoxifen (Soltamox) and palbociclib (Ibrance).
-However, your doctor may use Faslodex off-label to treat breast cancer in men.
+FDA-approved treatments for males with breast cancer include tamoxifen (Soltamox) and palbociclib (Ibrance).
+However, your doctor may use Faslodex off-label to treat breast cancer in males.
 (Off-label use is when a drug that’s approved to treat one condition is used to treat a different condition.)

 Talk with your doctor about the best way to treat your breast cancer.